wagtail/rfcs/text/044-image-models.md

 "Custom image models" is a feature that allows developers to supply a model for Wagtail to use to store image metadata instead of using the built-in one.
-This feature enables developers to add custom fields to images and customise Wagtail's behaviour by overriding its methods.
+It enables developers to add custom fields to images and override Wagtail's default image handling behaviour.

-The problem is that it\'s challenging to switch to a custom image model once the site has already made use of Wagtail's built-in image model.
-Because of this, it\'s difficult for us to build optional add-on features for images that require a custom image model (such as AMP support or translation) as many users will need to go through a complicated migration to use them.
+It's challenging to switch to a custom image model once a site has already made use of Wagtail's built-in image model.
+Because of this, we can't add new features that require a custom image model as it may not be feasible for some users to migrate to one.

 This RFC proposes that we start creating new Wagtail projects with a custom image model from the start.
 This change will add a small amount